NETL-RIC/CO2-Pipeline-Routing-Tool/README.md

     python install_edx_assets.py --api-key <edx api key>

 ## How To Run From Source
-In a terminal window, enter `python -m flask run` in ./Flask, with the appropriate virtual environment.
+In a terminal window, enter `flask --app base.py run` in ./Flask (or `python -m flask run`), with the appropriate virtual environment.
 In a different terminal window, enter `npm start` in the root project dir, ensuring that npm and node.js have been installed.

 ## Backend Dependencies (Flask/Python)